New Australia PM Tony Abbott forms indigenous council

 In 2008 then Prime Minister Kevin Rudd formally apologised to the indigenous population for laws and policies that "inflicted profound grief, suffering and loss".

-In his historic apology, he singled out the "stolen generations" of thousands of children forcibly removed from their families.'No stone unturned'
+In his historic apology, he singled out the "stolen generations" of thousands of children forcibly removed from their families.

 The council formed by Mr Abbott will be led by a member of opposition Australia's opposition Labour Party, Walter Mundine, who says addressing indigenous disadvantage is bigger than politics.